justcatthefish/ctf-writeups/2021-10-24-AsisQualsCTF2021/web_lovely_nonces/README.md

 The hash fragment is deleted upon the page loads so we couldn't pass the URL to the admin directly.
-Luckily we can alter the hash fragment after execution of deletion leveraging `iframe` or top navigation - `window.open`.
+Luckily we can alter the hash fragment after execution of deletion leveraging `iframe` or top-level navigation - `window.open`.
 First, we tried `iframe`s, however, we quickly realized that it won't gib flags.

 Looking at the code of the admin: